ericchi00/ericchi00/README.md

 3/2: finished Project Tic Tac Toe.
 16% complete with Javascript.

 3/4: 27% Complete with Javascript.
 Working on Project To Do List.
 Getting used to webpacks

+3/9: 27% compelte still.
+Finally finished project function on the To Do List.
+Now to implement local storage